Melinda M Livas

 HathiTrust is a collection of books digitized by US research libraries.
 You can search the full-text of over 10 million books, but access to some of the content is restricted.
 To search for full-text books only:

 EndNote is citation management software that allows you to store, manage, and format bibliographic citations, and easily change formatting of citations in Word documents.
-Available, and free to UC Davis students, faculty & staff (campus has a site license).

 Two versions are available: